- Publisher: Activision

 - Players: 1-4 offline, 2-12 online

 Given its role as an anniversary milestone, Legends's storyline is more or less a tribute to Bonds past.
 The settings are re-imagined excerpts from various films, one for each actor who played 007: Goldfinger (from the Sean Connery era), On Her Majesty's Secret Service (George Lazenby), Licence to Kill (Timothy Dalton), Die Another Day (Pierce Brosnan), and Moonraker (Roger Moore).
 On the whole it's a fine selection, I will admit, however the incorporation of Die Another Day in a retelling of other Bond stories is redundant, seeing as how the film itself is a re-hashing of the franchise's famous moments.
 With or without that choice of source material, in terms of storytelling, this may not have been the best way to go about things.
-Unlike, say, GoldenEye (either one) which had the time to build up a plot and the antagonist's reasoning behind setting it into motion, each of the five stories in Legends relies on awkward info-dumps to explain everything.
+Unlike, say, Goldeneye (either one), which had the time to build up a plot and the antagonist's reasoning behind setting it into motion, each of the five stories in Legends relies on awkward info-dumps to explain everything.
 If you've never seen the movies in question, you may get left in the proverbial dust.
 The environments capture the essence of their silver-screen counterparts with a modern flair to create a very slick aesthetic worthy of the 007 legacy.
 It's too bad the characters' stilted facial animations and the terribly dodgy shadows have to negate those graphical strong points.
 A handful of actors from those films have returned to provide likeness and voice talents; however Bond himself, here modeled after Daniel Craig, has received a sound-alike voice actor, and not a very good one at that.
 Dude, mister Goldfinger is about to cut you in half with a frickin' laser beam, you think you could at least sound scared?

 |Say what you want about Moonraker, but it makes for a fun level.|

 So enough about what 007 Legends is; what does it play like?
 There's a reason I brought up Call of Duty a few sentences ago, because apart from the horrendous loading times, it follows the same basic gameplay precepts of said franchise.
 Regenerating health, limited weapon slots, aiming down sights, unskippable cutscenes with quick-time events, and all those other things that have made first-person shooters less than fun.
 "But wait", you say, "aren't you forgetting its more innovative features?"
 And to that I say: be patient, you.
 The Classic health system from Goldeneye (either one) marks a return, only this time you can opt to use it on any difficulty level, not just the hard mode.
 Which is good, because I've never been too keen on the concept of regenerating HP, with or without the benefit of superpowers to explain it.
-Granted, I will take advantage of it if provided, but if the consequences of your actions (read: damage) are automatically nullified, it takes away from the challenge, which is the reason we play video games on the whole, no?
+Granted, I will take advantage of it if provided, but if the consequences of your actions (read: damage) are automatically nullified, it takes away from the challenge, and challenge is the reason we play video games on the whole, no?
 And because of how long the levels are, you can find not only body armour but health packs in the Classic modes.
 A welcome concession, although this should've been taken as a sign that the levels should've been broken up better.

 If there's anything that separates the 007 games from the post-Modern Warfare Call of Duty model, even under Activision's tenure, it's the stealth segments, and Legends adds a few "refinements" to the formula.
-A meter will pop up around the centre of the screen indicating guards' states of alertness (see also: Far Cry 3).
+A meter will pop up around the centre of the screen pointing to guards and indicating their states of alertness (see also: Far Cry 3).
 I would call this helpful, but when you can stand ten metres in front of a guard and it takes him a couple of seconds to even walk over to check it out, well, this game can only support so much willing suspension of disbelief.
 Oh, and let's not forget about the gadgets!
 In many missions, Bond gets to use a laser watch and a pen that shoots tranquiliser, shock, and distraction darts.
 Sure, it's fun to use them all to carve out different paths through the stealth sections, but I for one couldn't help thinking about how the recent films tended to shy away from this sort of techno-gee-wizzery.
 Canon?
 What canon?

 |I don't see how lasering a guard helps, but it works wonders on cameras.|